Greatness7/tes3conv/readme.md

 ---

 The primary motivation for this tool is to enabled TES3 projects to better make use of version control systems like `Git`.
-To enable automatic git integration you will have to some additional setup, as detailed below.
+To enable automatic git integration you will have to do some additional setup, as detailed below.

 **Git Integration Instructions: (Windows)**